solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

    ![The Manage Access blade is shown for a directory.
 The $superuser principal is selected from the top table, and in the permissions section it shows the access as being Read and Execute.
 The Default box is present (but not checked), and there is a textbox and Add button available to add additional principals to the access list.](media/lab5_synapsestudiomanageaccessdirectoryblade.png)

 5. In order to add a user group or permission, you would need to first enter the User Principal Name (UPN) or Object ID for the principal and select the **Add** button.
-As an example, we will obtain the Object ID for the **Synapse_WORKSPACE_Users** security group.
+As an example, we will obtain the Object ID for the **Synapse_`Workspace`_Users** security group.

    1. In Azure Portal, expand the left menu and select **Azure Active Directory**.